esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 | Scale parameter (workers)     |                       0.046 |             0.047 |
 | Scale parameter (firms)       |                       2.233 |             1.977 |

+In our estimation procedure we obtain a average log-likelihood value of $-5.081$.
+Given the reported parameter estimates of Dupuy and Galichon (2022), we obtain a lower log-likelihood value of $-5.191$.
+It should be stressed that in this excersice we rely on their rounded parameter estimates.

+Recall that the measurment errors are assumed to be iid normal distributed with mean zero, $N(0,s^2)$.
 The table below reports the implied mean and variance of the wage measurement errors given the parameter estimates.

 |          |   Dupuy and Galichon (2022) |   Andersen (2025) |
 |:---------|----------------------------:|------------------:|